 Division of Technical Assistance and Inquiries Employee Benefits Security Administration U.S. Department of Labor 200 Constitution Avenue N.W.
 Washington, D.C.
 20210-0001 (866) 444-3272

-For more information on your EBSA by visiting their Web si rights and responsite at www.dol.gov/ bilities under ER ebsa .
-ISA or for a list of EBSA offices, cont tact
+For more information on your rights and responsibilities under ERISA or for a list of EBSA offices, contact EBSA by visiting their Web site at www.dol.gov/ebsa.

 Definitions